VazkiiMods/Botania/doc/omake.md

 * Blurb:
 * Likes: K-Pop, V-Tubers, Fashion
 * Dislikes: Antis of whatever they like at the moment
-* Image (?)

 Daffomill is always chasing the latest trends.
 They were one of the first users of Vine, was into K-Pop and Chinese animation before either was cool, and was the one that dragged their friends onto BrikBlok.

 This shouldn't come as a surprise, as Daffomill's day job is a social media manager.
 Daffomill has uncannily deep knowledge about whatever they're obsessed with at the moment, and are the go-to reference for any one who's out of the loop with the latest memes.

 Their dream is to attend every single concert of the international tour of their favorite Korean boyband, BTS (Big Tater Squad).

 ## Vinculotus
 Idea: mad scientist (ender tech)